eigen-space/codestyle/README.md

 # Rules for eslint

-located in `eslint.base.js`.
+Located in `src/configs/eslint/eslint.base.js`.
 To connect you need:
 1. Create `.eslintrc.js` in project root or choose already existing.
 2. Inherit `eslint.base.js` from code-style project, doing this:
     ```